okadash/shelib/README.md

   - *chk*

 ## reserved variables and internal functions
 * shelib uses 5 variables and 3 iterators internally.
-Not recommended to use these variables in your functions:
+DO NOT use these variables in your functions:
   - SHELIB_DIR
   - shelib_setdir_loaded
   - shelib_askyn_resp
   - shelib_i
   - shelib_k
   - shelib_j
 * *tabfix()* uses 3 internal description for word replacement.
-Not recommended to use these names in your functions:
+DO NOT use these names in your functions:
   - SHELIB_CHARDEL
   - SHELIB_TABADD
   - SHELIB_TABDEL
 * showhelp uses 8 internal functions.
-Not recommended to use/declare these functions in your functions:
+DO NOT use/declare these functions in your functions:
   - shelib_show_usage
   - shelib_show_manifest
   - chk_helpdoc_exist